CoderGeoff/OpenClosedPrincipleCpp/README.md

 # Change OpenClosedScorer

 ## Task 2
-The players want to add a new rule:
+The players want to remove all the rules that match three of a kind (three 1s, three 2s etc.)
-* Three of a kind plus a pair score the three of a kind value plus 250

-Your job is to change Scorer to implement this rule.
-Write a test for the rule in the test fixture NewRuleTest.
+Implement this as follows

+# Change the tests GivenThreeDie...etc. to validate that the score is 0 in each case
+# Change Scorer to implement the change
+# Change OpenClosedScorer to make the same change

 ## Task 3
-Now change OpenClosedScorer to implement this rule.
-Before implementing, move your test to ScorerTests, so that it runs on both types of scorer.
+The players want to add a new rule: fours 2s and a pair of 3s score 1500, and so do four 3s and pair of 2s.
+This is scored instead of the normal score for four 2s or four 3s.
+Implement this as follows
+# Add two tests to validate the new rule
+# Change Scorer to implement the new rule
+# Change OpenClosedScorer to make the same change

+# Task 4
+The tests in ScorerTests were written intially for the scorer that doesn't obey the open-closed principle and were retro-fitted to the OpenClosedScorer.
+If we had started from scratch with the OpenClosed scorer, the tests would have looked very different; jot down two significant differences would you expect to see.